Keep your hearing aids out the splash zone this summer

 While you can try to use a hair dryer to speed up the process, this is generally not recommended, as excessive heat could result in unnecessary damage.
 Bring your hearing aids along to your local HEARINGLife if they aren't working as normal the next morning with a new battery.

-If you're ready to change your life with a hearing solution, you can click here or call 1800 340 631 to request a FREE* hearing check appointment with your local HEARINGLife clinic.
+If you're ready to change your life with a hearing solution, you can click here or call 1800 340 631 to request a no cost* hearing check appointment with your local HEARINGLife clinic.